Reducing Opioid Use in Seniors with Medical Marijuana

 Medical cannabis is legal today in 28 states, the District of Columbia, Puerto Rico, and Guam.
-As our country continues to shift policy, and perceptions, about this important issue, one of the most encouraging aspects is the reduction in opioid use by elderly and disabled patients who have legal access to medical marijuana.
+As the United States of America continues to shift policy and perceptions about this important issue, one of the most encouraging aspects is how medical marijuana is reducing opioid use in seniors.

 A study published in July 2016 in Health Affairs found that physicians wrote significantly fewer prescriptions for U.S. Food and Drug Administration (FDA)-approved painkillers and other medications for nine different ailments in states with medical marijuana laws.

-Senior author W. David Bradford from the University of Georgia in Athens and colleagues analyzed Medicare data from 2010 through 2013 and found that use of FDA-approved medicines for anxiety, depression, nausea, seizures, sleep disorders, and spasticity all declined significantly.
+Senior author, W. David Bradford, from the University of Georgia in Athens [and colleagues] analyzed Medicare data from 2010 through 2013 and found that the use of FDA-approved medicines for anxiety, depression, nausea, seizures, sleep disorders, and spasticity all declined significantly.
 But the biggest drop was seen in patients’ demand for pain relief medications.
 The annual number of daily doses prescribed per physician fell by more than 11 percent, or 1,800 per day.
+Bradford suggests that reducing opioid use in seniors with medical marijuana is possible given this recent development.

 “THE RESULTS SHOW THAT MARIJUANA MIGHT BE BENEFICIAL WITH DIVERTING PEOPLE AWAY FROM OPIOIDS,” BRADFORD SAID.

-The efficacy of cannabis in treating these conditions and lowering the use of prescription drugs is further fortified by the fact that “prescriptions didn’t drop for medicines such as blood-thinners, for which marijuana isn’t an alternative.”
+The efficacy of medical cannabis in treating these conditions and lowering the use of prescription drugs is further fortified by the fact that “prescriptions didn’t drop for medicines such as blood-thinners, for which marijuana isn’t a substitute.”

 A University of Michigan study published in 2016 looked at 185 patients from a medical marijuana dispensary in Ann Arbor who controlled chronic pain with medical marijuana.